Bookish Diversions: Type-Oh, Dangit!

 Terentianus seems to be focused on the limitations of a reader, according to this note in the James Joyce Quarterly.
 But it goes both ways: Readers bring new ideas to books as much as they might miss what’s already there.

 It’s impossible to imagine, for instance, the divide between Christian and Jewish reading communities regarding the Hebrew Bible without factoring interpretive liberties.
 It’s also, as James Kugel points out in How to Read the Bible, impossible to imagine the divide between Jewish reading communities of different historical periods: same book, same readers, different understandings.
-A book is always more than what the author intends.

-¶ And why should we read James Joyce these days?
+¶ Portal to the Western canon.
+And why should we bother with James Joyce these days?
 Let me quickly admit I haven’t, though in my teens I was enthralled by a book on all the allusions in Ulysses.
 It was almost as long as the novel itself.
-Writing at Slant Books, Nathan M. Antiel hones in on these allusions as a major reason for picking up the novel today.
-Joyce weaves so many elements together, he says it’s a delight to tease them out and see how they work in the narrative:
+Nathan M. Antiel hones in on these allusions as a major reason for picking up the novel today.

 Joyce simultaneously retells Homer, the Gospel of John, Dante, Hamlet, Paradise Lost, and more. . . .
 Ulysses is a book of many books: while the parallel with Homer is unfolding, we also see Stephen echo Hamlet and Milton’s Satan at turns.
 Thus the more you’ve read, the more you’ll find in Ulysses.